 Much of your first year will be spent acquiring a general overview of the medieval, early modern and near contemporary past.
 The ‘Practising History’ module (10 + 10 credits) introduces you to the key skills you’ll need to study History at degree level.
 All this will help you make more informed decisions about subject choices in years two and three.
 Broader survey modules help you to familiarise yourself with history.
 Discovering the Middle Ages and Reformation, Rebellion and Revolution: The Making of the Modern World 1500-1800 (20 credits each) explore fundamental themes and issues focused on the key periods concerned and indicate the kinds of questions historians explore and some of the methods they employ in answering them.
-You can choose two from four further survey modules, Living in the Middle Ages, The Making of the Contemporary World c.1800 to the Present, War and Society and United States History 1865-2000 (20 credits each).
-You also have a free choice of a Module Outside the Main Discipline in the Widening Horizons module from a wide range offered by the University, and if your choice is to study a language other than English, this can enhance your opportunity to study documentary evidence in a different language in your second and third year.
+You can choose two from four further survey modules, Living in the Middle Ages, The Making of the Contemporary World: Modern History c.1800 to the Present, War and Society and United States History 1865-2000 (20 credits each).
+You also have a free choice in the Widening Horizons module (20 credits) from a wide range offered by the University, and if your choice is to study a language other than English, this can enhance your opportunity to study documentary evidence in a different language in your second and third year.

 - Practising History (A): Skills in History (10 credits)